vijayanajay/agent-trader/docs/prd.md

 #### **Agent 6: `Feature_Suggester` (Offline Meta-Agent)**

 *   **Purpose:** To provide ideas on how to improve the system's predictive power by adding new features.
-This agent is run manually, not as part of the main flow.
+This agent is run manually, not as part of the main crew.
-*   **Type:** LLM Call.
+*   **Type:** CrewAI Agent with LLM capability.
 *   **Input:** A manually written prompt describing the current system.
 *   **Initial Prompt:**
     ```